replicate/go/README.md

 In due course, it may become a monorepo for our services and tools built using Go.

+For now, the repository is public, to simplify its use as a Go module in other applications.

 ## Packages

 ### `flags`